interactive-inc/open-notion/.github/instructions/file.ts.instructions.md

 - Use const whenever possible, avoid let and var
 - Do NOT use delete operator
 - Do NOT use enum
+- Use variable name "props" for function arguments
+- Avoid any type

 ## Functions